prathik/fcm/README.md

     $ fcm -f | git commit -a -F -

+or for the hack mode

+    $ fcm -h | git commit -a -F -

+For the purists out there - you can add your custom message as follows

+    $ fcm -h -m "Hardcoding EU server address" | git commit -a -F -

 # Contribute

 Open message_loaders.py and add your own messages and raise a PR!